HKA07/skiftiGuide/docs/installation.rst

 Once Docker has been installed on your computer, you are ready to run.

 ********************
-How to run the tool:
+How to run the tool
 ********************

 Pull the Docker image Docker: